Hesketh Bank: Landmarks

 The village has some architectural gems such as Becconsall Old Church which was hit by bomb shrapnel during World War II, All Saints Church on Station Road replaced the old church and is of some architectural significance as is the Becconsall Public House, which shut in June 2009 and was subsequently demolished.
 The former pub site was redeveloped as housing, keeping the name alive as Becconsall Gardens.

 The West Lancashire Light Railway is a narrow gauge railway that is located in Hesketh Bank at the site of the former brick works, near but not on the line of the former railway.

 Geography

 Hesketh Bank lies just to the north of the larger village of Tarleton and the village of Banks (North Meols).

+During the Second World War, an air-raid shelter was constructed on land associated with the brickworks at Hesketh Bank to provide protection for workers and local residents during bombing raids.
+The shelter reflects the wider use of reinforced concrete communal shelters built across industrial and transport-linked sites in Lancashire during the war, particularly where employment or strategic infrastructure was concentrated.

+Local historical accounts describe the shelter as a substantial underground structure, designed to withstand nearby blast effects and provide short-term refuge during air-raid warnings.
+Its location near the brickworks reflects the perceived vulnerability of industrial facilities and associated transport routes to aerial attack, even in rural and semi-rural communities such as Hesketh Bank.
+Although the village did not experience sustained bombing, the presence of the shelter illustrates wartime civil defence preparations and the impact of national air-raid precaution policy on smaller settlements.